polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/10 - Active Events.md

 of asking the question; *"Is your car married?"*.
 In Hyperlambda, a vehicle can be a cat, a soccer field, or a piece of metal - _Without_ breaking LSP.
 And you can easily marry any lambda object with any other lambda object.
 This makes it possible for you, to apply whatever *"object model you feel for applying"*, to your code, making the LSP problem completely *obsolete*.

-### The proof is in the pudding

-One of the things that have historically bothered me the most about ASP.NET, and more specifically Web Forms, is that the *"Page"* class inherits from the *"Control"* class.
-You can see this clearly for yourselves, if you create a new .ASPX page, and follow its inheritance chain upwards in its hierarchy.
-This is clearly a violation of the Liskov Substitution Principle, and arguably a *very bad thing to do*.
-I am certain of that the developers who originally architected this class hierarchy, had very good reasons to do this, and I don't mean to bully them in any ways - But it is still a very real problem, creating a lot of potential problems for developers.
-Now if Microsoft couldn't get this right, spending 5 years creating .Net Framework in the first place, what makes you think you can get it right?

-In Hyperlambda the above problem makes absolutely no sense at all, and dynamically loading a page from your MySQL database, and modifying it to become a *"user control"*, often makes perfect sense, and can be easily done, with a handful of lines of code.
-And this is in fact, something I often applies myself, without hurting neither bunnys nor LSPs in any ways.
-LSP is simply vanished as a problem in Hyperlambda.